blog posts

 Who knows what object-oriented means nowadays?

 The answer is not really.
-Rust has some object-oriented features: you can create structs, and they can contain both data and associated methods on that data, which is kind of similar to classes minus inheritance.
-But in contrast to languages like Java, Rust doesn’t have inheritance and uses traits to achieve polymorphism instead.
+Rust has some object-oriented features: you can create structs, which can contain both data and associated methods on that data, similar to classes minus inheritance.
+However, unlike languages like Java, Rust doesn’t have inheritance and instead uses traits to achieve polymorphism.

 Conclusion